t0m5k1/t0m5k1.github.io/_posts/2017-02-20-Proxy-AV-AD-Blocking.md

 ENABLEDRWEB false
 {% endhighlight %}

+## Considerations
-now at this point consider making a tmpsfs of 512-1024Mb for /var/tmp and setup /tmp as a sym link, Some distros do this by default and others have /dev/shm setup as a ramdrive but to be honest i preffer this way as you have created a fixed size for virus scanning & you know for certain that /tmp and /var/tmp will be cleared out on reboot:
+now at this point consider making a tmpsfs of 512-1024Mb for /var/tmp and setup /tmp as a sym link, Some distro's do this by default and others have /dev/shm setup as a ramdrive but to be honest i preffer this way as you have created a fixed size for virus scanning and you know for certain that /tmp and /var/tmp will be cleared out on reboot:

 >bash
 {:.filename}